Suneco/Xamarin.PanAndZoom/README.md

 - **PanZoomView:** A simple helper class which extends from `Image`
 - **PanZoomImageRenderer:**  Platform specific exported renderer which contains all logic for the image

  For Android the native `Canvas` is being used.
-For iOS the native `UImageView` is used.
+For iOS the native `UIImageView` is used.

  For the sake of user experience, the renderer will limit scaling to a defined limit.
 The renderer will also prevent the image from moving out of the screen boundaries.